vordimous/scmusictheropy/content/docs/community/constitution.md

 **Section 5.** ​The Secretary shall keep the minutes of all business meetings and all meetings of the Board of Directors; shall send copies to each Board of Directors member within thirty days; and conduct the general correspondence of MTASC as assigned by the President.
 The Secretary shall take over the responsibilities and duties of the President in case of resignation, disability or absence of the President AND the President-Elect.
 If both the President and the President-Elect should resign during the first year of the President’s term, the Secretary will complete the aforementioned term as President, and will become the Immediate Past President.
 If both the President and the President-Elect should resign during the second year of the President’s term, the Secretary will complete the original President’s term of office, and then additionally hold the President’s office for a full two year term.

 **Section 6.** ​The Treasurer shall pay bills as authorized by the Board of Directors; shall keep an itemized account of all receipts and disbursements; shall present a financial report at the request of the President and present a written report at the fall meeting.
 The Treasurer shall take over the responsibilities and duties of the President in case of resignation, disability or absence of the President AND the President-Elect AND the Secretary.
 If the President and the President-Elect AND the Secretary should resign during the first year of the President’s term, the Treasurer will complete the aforementioned term as President, and will become the Immediate Past President.
 If the President and the President-Elect AND the Secretary should resign during the second year of the President’s term, the Treasurer will complete the original President’s term of office, and then additionally hold the President’s office for a full two year term.
+The immediate past treasurer will serve as the co-signer, in addition to the Treasurer, on the MTASC bank account.

 **Section 7.** ​The Parliamentarian shall assist the presiding officer in deciding matters of procedures according to the Constitution, By-laws, and Robert’s Rules of Order, Newly Revised.